What is Cryptocurrency and How Does it Work?

 Cryptocurrency is a hot topic these days, with tech gurus and novices alike getting in the game in hopes of scoring major profits.
 The concept behind this revolutionary technology and monetary system is compelling, but does it really deserve all the hype?

 If you’re not sure whether to make the next move as a crypto miner or investor, you’re certainly not alone.
-Several noteworthy risks accompany today’s crypto endeavors, so it’s unwise to enter this often-complex world without at least a basic understanding of how it works and where pitfalls might exist.
+Several noteworthy risks accompany today’s crypto endeavors and explorations into this growing class of financial assets, so it’s unwise to enter this often-complex world without at least a basic understanding of how it works and where pitfalls might exist.

 What Is Cryptocurrency?